 Get ready to feel like a freshman again.
-Your first job out of college is a foray into the unknown.
-But, that doesn’t mean you have to go into it completely blind.
-In this entry-level job help article, we explain a few things you should expect from your first job our of college and what does "entry level" mean.
+Your first job out of college is a foray into the unknown, but that doesn’t mean you have to go into it completely blind.
+Here are few things you should expect from your first job after college.
+But first, what does "entry level" even mean?

 Just like it sounds, an entry-level job is meant to get your foot in the door at a company.
-It may not require a lot of the specific skills that are expected of higher-level employees.
-It’s sort of a training ground for new employees.
-However, the competition is steep, so don’t assume you’ll get the first job you apply for just because you have that shiny new degree.
-You’ll need to think carefully about what you accomplished in college outside of the classroom, and frame that properly on your resume.
-Did you have a part-time job, an internship or work study?
-Perhaps you were a leader in a campus organization.
+It may not require a lot of the specific skills that are expected of higher-level employees — it’s a training ground for new employees.
+However, the competition can be steep, so don’t assume you’ll get the first job you apply for just because you have that shiny new degree.
+You’ll need to think carefully about what you accomplished in college outside of the classroom and frame that properly on your resume.
+Did you have a part-time job, an internship, or work-study?
+Perhaps you were the leader of a campus organization.
 Anything that you can leverage to show that you’ve learned discipline and leadership skills can help give you an edge over the competition.

 Why?
 Because the same holds true after the person is hired.
 In today’s workforce, the ability to communicate is crucial.
-Whether it’s person to person, in meetings or email, communication skills are a must-have for employees at any level.
-But don’t just declare that you’re a good communicator.
-Employers need to see it in action.
+Whether it’s person to person, in meetings, or via email, communication skills are a must-have for employees at any level.
+But don’t just declare that you’re a good communicator; employers need to see it in action.

-Make note of any internships or jobs or even hobbies that showcased your ability to communicate verbally or otherwise.
+Make note of any internships, jobs, or even hobbies that showcased your ability to communicate verbally or otherwise.
 Most importantly, when you are looking for that entry-level job, make sure that everything they see shows how well you communicate.
 Your Linkedin bio, other social media, and especially your cover letter should be interesting and clearly get your message across.

 If you do all of those well, you’ll set the table for a great first interview.

 You won't get paid a lot